 I’ve been living in Dublin City Centre now for nearly ten years.
 Dublin is a big city with a small footprint.
 You get to enjoy all the cultural diversity of a capital but without the hassle of it taking hours to travel from one side to the other.
 So, if you’re visiting Dublin City and want something a bit more meaningful than a trip to The Temple Bar, here’s what to check out.
-It’s favourite craft beer bars in Dublin.
+It’s my favourite craft beer bars in Dublin.

-Beer Market/Beer Temple/Against the Grain – Althea
+Beer Temple/Against the Grain – Althea

 The beer I recommend from Galway Bay is Althea.
-It’s a easy drinking nice Pale Ale.
+It’s an easy drinking nice Pale Ale.
 Quite approachable and a great way to ease yourself into a bar you’re not that familiar with.
 Galway Bay bars have plenty of choice to offer, including some great guest beers too.

 One caveat comes with attending a Galway Bay bar though.
 Ask what’s pouring well.
 I’ve just recently discovered this makes a massive difference in these bars in particular.
 That’s the difference between an “ok” and a “great” experience.